apache/flink/docs/monitoring/debugging_classloading.md

 All components (JobManger, TaskManager, Client, ApplicationMaster, ...) log their classpath setting on startup.
 They can be found as part of the environment information at the beginning of the log.

-When running a setup where the Flink JobManager and TaskManagers are exclusive to one particular job, one can put user code JAR files directly into the `/lib` folder to make sure they are part of the classpath and not loaded dynamically.
+When running a setup where the JobManager and TaskManagers are exclusive to one particular job, one can put user code JAR files directly into the `/lib` folder to make sure they are part of the classpath and not loaded dynamically.

 It usually works to put the job's JAR file into the `/lib` directory.
 The JAR will be part of both the classpath